faxterol/IoTProxemicsGE/README.md

 # ProximiThings Server
-A FIWARE-enabled component for processing proxemics interaction on IoT environments.
+A FIWARE-enabled component for processing proxemics interaction on Internet of Things environments.
 This component is connected to Orion Context Broker to get raw data from entities.
 This component is IN DEVELOPMENT

+### Features
+- Create devices on Orion Context Broker
+- Create rules for Proxemics Interaction based on Proxemics Dimensions from Greenberg (inspired in Hall proxemics dimensions from Antropology)
+- Create actions to execute when proxemics interactions rules apply  (or not)
+- Actions are MQTT messages for devices or HTTP callbacks

 ### Prerequisites